 Media campaign.
 An effective way to get the word out about water quality issues in your watershed is to advertise.
-Options include mass mailings, flyers, public service announcements, watershed fact sheets, newsletters, and newspaper articles.
+Options include mass mailings, flyers, public service announcements, watershed fact sheets, newsletters, newspaper articles, and social media platforms such as Facebook, Instagram, and Twitter..
 These efforts help raise awareness in the community, get more individuals to join your watershed group, and encourage people to take personal action to protect your water resources.
 Watershed festival.
 Watershed festivals are fun community events that increase the awareness and motivation of community residents and other stakeholders.
 Invite people from state and local environmental organizations, as well as other local entities and businesses, to celebrate in protecting and caring for the watershed.